warriorhub/warriorhub.github.io/index.md

 ---

-### Contact Us / About Us Page Mockup
+### Help Page Mockup

-Anyone using the application can view this page to see the members behind the creation of this application.
+Anyone using the application can view this page to see the members behind the creation of this application by clicking "Help".
 An overview of our goal and github.io main page is at the top and a collection of our information such as eduation and email are below.

 Users can contact us through this page.
 Each of our names redirects to opening an email with our respective hawaii.edu email address.
-Users who are event organizers can contact us to request a higher level of permissions to create and post events.
+Users who are event organizers can contact us to request a higher level of permissions to create/edit/delete their events.

 <p align="center">
   <img src="images/mockup/help_page1.png" alt="Help Page" width="100%">